solarbirdy/NorthshoreBikeMap/README.md

 * REMOVED WARNING: Burke-Gilman very-short-term closure in Kenmore removed.
 (Both maps)
 * REMOVED WARNING: Kirkland's sewer line repair let the southern Central Kirkland Connector reopen, so the warnings are gone.
 (MEGAMAP only)

+Coming in next release:

+* ADDED: New extension of protected bike lanes on Yesler Way, connecting Second Avenue to Alaskan Way downtown (MEGAMAN only)

 Previous releases:

 Changes with 2.0.8 (February 14, 2026):